 The Cherry Hill Ford Plant began operations in July 1944; it served two main purposes: to provide training and rehabilitation to returning veterans and to supplement work at the Willow Run Bomber Plant.
 The two-story, concrete-block building, covered with stucco, originally had 3,100 square feet of workspace on the first floor and over 2,000 square feet of workspace on the lower level.
 The veterans manufactured automobile parts, including radiator parts, ignition locks and keys until the factory ceased production in 1945.

 In August 2012, the Partnership for the Arts & Humanities acquired this site in a local auction.
 This fate enabled the Partnership to begin developing a strategic plan that will incorporate these historical Canton landmarks along with a master community revitalization plan for Cherry Hill Village.
 The Partnership believes that the Village Arts Factory could contribute to Michigan’s new economy by providing affordable workshop space, in addition to a common gallery space and retail outlet for a unique assortment of locally produced goods.
 Heavy consideration is being made to also include a destination food and beverage service to compliment the array of offerings on the property.
-Further opportunities exist to partner with local universities and institutions for the advancement of art in this educational setting.
+Further opportunities exist to partner with local universities and institutions for the advancement of art, skill trades or employment training in this educational setting.

 2017 © Partnership for the Arts & Humanities.